apache/pekko/docs/src/main/paradox/general/configuration.md

  * @ref:[message serializers](../serialization.md)
  * @ref:[tuning of dispatchers](../typed/dispatchers.md)

-Akka uses the [Typesafe Config Library](https://github.com/lightbend/config), which might also be a good choice for the configuration of your own application or library built with or without Akka.
+Pekko uses the [Typesafe Config Library](https://github.com/lightbend/config), which might also be a good choice for the configuration of your own application or library built with or without Pekko.
 This library is implemented in Java with no external dependencies;
 This is only a summary of the most important parts for more details see [the config library docs](https://github.com/lightbend/config/blob/master/README.md).

 ## Where configuration is read from

-All configuration for Akka is held within instances of @apidoc[ActorSystem](typed.ActorSystem), or put differently, as viewed from the outside, @apidoc[ActorSystem](typed.ActorSystem) is the only consumer of configuration information.
+All configuration for Pekko is held within instances of @apidoc[ActorSystem](typed.ActorSystem), or put differently, as viewed from the outside, @apidoc[ActorSystem](typed.ActorSystem) is the only consumer of configuration information.
 While constructing an actor system, you can either pass in a [Config](https://lightbend.github.io/config/latest/api/index.html?com/typesafe/config/Config.html) object or not, where the second case is